 Nslookup can be used in two different modes.
 One is interactive mode.
 In order to use nslookup interactively just enter nslookup in the command line.

 We will get a shell to enter related commands.
 Query some domain name.

 We get IP address of the domain in interactive mode.
-To exist interactive mode use exit nslookup command like below.
+To exist interactive mode use

 To get domain name of an IP address is similar to the normal domain name lookup we will just provide the IP address of the target host like below.